Probate Q&A Series

 f.
 Understand Attorney Representation

-Your attorney represents the estate and you as personal representative.
-That attorney cannot represent individual heirs whose interests conflict with the estate’s.
+Your attorney represents you as personal representative in the administration of the estate.
+That attorney cannot represent individual heirs whose interests conflict with the estate’s or with your fiduciary duties.
 If an heir needs advice on bidding, valuation or distribution disputes, they should hire separate counsel.
 This approach prevents conflicts and protects everyone’s rights.

 g.
 Complete the Sale and Pay Debts

-Once the court confirms the sale, deposit proceeds into the estate account.
+Once the sale is completed in accordance with the applicable procedure, deposit proceeds into the estate account.
 Use those funds to pay funeral expenses, administration costs and valid creditor claims.
 After settling debts, distribute any surplus to heirs according to the will or the intestacy statutes.

 2. Key Points to Remember

-• Appointment of a personal representative gives you the legal authority to manage and sell estate assets.
+• Appointment of a personal representative gives you the legal authority to manage estate assets.
 (G.S.
 28A-13-1)

-• Inventory and creditor notice requirements protect the estate from late claims.
+• Inventory and creditor notice requirements help bar untimely claims if statutory procedures are followed.
 (G.S.
 28A-13-3)

 • Personal property sales flow from your statutory power to preserve and convert assets.
 (G.S.
 28A-25-4)

-• The estate’s attorney represents the personal representative and estate only.
+• The estate’s attorney represents the personal representative in administering the estate.
 Heirs with separate interests should seek independent counsel to avoid conflicts.

 Conclusion and Next Steps